Aram-1999/pro-tasker-backend/README.md

 ## Features

-* **User Authentication**: Secure registration and login using bcrypt for password hashing and jsonwebtoken for session management.
+* **User Authentication**: Secure registration and login are implemented using bcrypt for password hashing and JSON Web Tokens for session management.
+An additional layer of protection is added through token invalidation after logout.
+When a user logs out, their token is stored in an invalid-token list in the database, ensuring that even if an attacker obtains the token, it can no longer be used.
+Each invalid token entry automatically expires based on the token’s lifespan.
 * **Modular Design**: Clean architecture separating concerns into routes, models, and configuration.
 * **Full CRUD Operations**: Complete functionality for creating, reading, updating, and deleting projects and tasks.
 * **Strict Authorization**: All project and task routes are protected, verifying ownership before allowing access or modification.
-* **Environment Configuration**: Uses dotenv to manage sensitive environment variables securely.
+* **Environment Configuration**: Uses dotenv to manage sensitive environment variables securely such as JWT secret, PORT number, and base url.

 ## Routes